-Boyd continues to take proactive steps to adapt to the new environment, which includes increased health and safety practices such as contact-free customer drop off & pickup, enhanced cleaning practices, social distancing, and wearing personal protective equipment.
+Boyd continues to focus on steps to keep customers and employees safe, including increased health and safety practices such as contact-free customer drop off & pickup, enhanced cleaning practices, social distancing, and wearing personal protective equipment.
 Thus far, Boyd has been able to successfully adjust and manage through the challenging situation that has arisen as a result of the COVID-19 pandemic.
-Recently, Boyd has been increasing production capacity as demand for collision repair services rises and growth opportunities emerge.